 - Once you observe a new VPN connection screen, insert your preferred name for the VPN connection, select “L2TP/IPsec PSK” in the “type” field

-- You should state the hostname along with IP address of the public VPN relay server
+- You should state the hostname along with the IP address of the public VPN relay server

 - Now open the VPN servers list then click on one VPN server you wish to use